Artwork for Kathy Priddis

-I do clay-work in a cabin in our garden and paint in my attic studio.
+I make pottery in a cabin in our garden and paint in my attic studio.
 I offer personal tuition by arrangement, both in clay work, (particularly thrown but also slab pots), and individual or small group painting and drawing sessions, also a weekly drawing and painting class.

 B.Ed Hons Roehampton Institute - at college I studied ceramics with Harry Stringer and David Leach, who taught me the science of glaze-making and inspired me to use organic material rather than chemicals.

 7 exhibitions of pottery and painting here at my studio and in my workshop.

 2 separate exhibitions to raise funds for Ukraine and our local food banks.

 The Kilpeck Inn, Herefordshire.